GLOBAL JAPAN PROGRAM

 English-taught courses exploring a wide range of topics related to contemporary and traditional Japan, such as business, arts, and tourism among others (1 classroom hour/week for each course, 2 credits/semester for each course).

-Japan Studies Course Classes Offered in Academic Year 2018
+Japan Studies Course Classes Offered in Academic Years 2018 and 2019

 3. L2 COURSE FOR STUDENTS WITH LOWER ENGLISH PROFICIENCY